Find a Qualified Attorney Near You

 |

-Defenses | The following are defenses to first degree murder:
+The following are defenses to first-degree murder:

 |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are subject to change through new legislation, higher court rulings, and other means.
+While we strive to provide the most current information, consult a criminal defense attorney or conduct additional research to verify your state laws.

 New York First Degree Murder Laws: Additional Resources

-You can find additional resources related to New York first degree murder laws by clicking on the links below:
+You can find additional resources related to New York first-degree murder laws by clicking on the links below:

-- New York Second Degree Murder Laws
+- New York Second-Degree Murder Laws

 - New York Voluntary Manslaughter Laws